 I do enjoy hacking around the woods, especially up north were the spruce and fir conceal partridge and the moose droppings are deep, so when Eric said he was heading out there last week I took an extra day off from the two week climbing trip I had just taken and met him early.
 He had the approach sussed from an earlier recon trip, I just fell in line behind him for the hour and a half approach.

-The cliff wasn’t quite the dead vertical dream Eric had pitched it as, but I had been taking it all with a grain of salt and it really did look pretty good.
+The cliff wasn’t quite the dead vertical dream Eric had pitched it as, but I had been taking it all with a grain of salt, and it really did look pretty good.
 He had a line in mind already, right up the profile you would see from Berlin, and he lead a good pitch up a wide crack to get us started.
-I could could hear a little disappointment in his voice when I yelled down to him about ancient looking rappel anchor on the second 70m pitch.
+I could could hear a little disappointment in his voice when I yelled down to him about ancient looking rappel anchor on top of the second, 70m pitch.
 We topped out and established the rappel line we would use again later that day.

-From here Eric lead a 70m 5.9-ish crack pitch that involved all sorts of minor obstacles from face moves between systems, a corner, overlaps and the occasional pocket when the crack would peter out for a bit.
+From here Eric lead a 70m, 5.9-ish. crack pitch that involved all sorts of minor obstacles; from face moves between systems, a corner, overlaps and the occasional pocket when the crack would peter out for a bit.

-We rapped down the rappel line we had established earlier, getting a core shot right in the middle of my brand new rope as it scraped over the edge of a ledge on the rappels.
+We rapped down the rappel line we had established earlier, getting a core shot right in the middle of my brand new rope, as it scraped over the edge of a ledge on the rappels.